Jayden-Nyamiaka/Graphics__OpenGL-Ray-Tracing/README.md

 ### `Scene`

 A class that represents a loaded scene.
 You should pay attention to the member variables `camera` and `lights`, and the `ClosestIntersection` function, which returns the first intersection between the given ray and any of the objects in the scene (and relies on your implementation of `ClosestIntersection` on the `Assembly` and `Superquadric` classes).

+- Added methods to object class that utlilizes transforms to get the transform matrices put function signatures getForwardTransformMatrix getInverseTransformMatrix

+- need to do 1/20 of a PIXEL for close enough bound

+-remember to paste in pictures